-Ecological Footprint of consumption (EF_c): The most commonly reported type of Ecological Footprint, it is defined as the area used to support a defined population's consumption.
+Ecological Footprint of consumption (EFc): The most commonly reported type of Ecological Footprint, it is defined as the area used to support a defined population's consumption.
 The consumption Footprint (in gha) includes the area needed to produce the materials consumed and the area needed to absorb the carbon dioxide emissions.
-The consumption Footprint of a nation is calculated in the National Footprint Accounts as a nation's primary production Footprint plus the Footprint of imports minus the Footprint of exports, and is thus, strictly speaking, a Footprint of apparent consumption.
+The consumption Footprint of a nation is calculated in the National Footprint and Biocapacity Accounts as a nation's primary production Footprint plus the Footprint of imports minus the Footprint of exports, and is thus, strictly speaking, a Footprint of apparent consumption.
 The national average or per capita Consumption Footprint is equal to a country's Consumption Footprint divided by its population.

 Ecological Footprint of production (EF_P): In contrast to the consumption Footprint, a nation's production Footprint is the sum of the Footprints for all of the resources harvested and all of the waste generated within the defined geographical region.
 This includes all the area within a country necessary for supporting the actual harvest of primary products (cropland, pasture land, forestland and fishing grounds), the country's built-up area (roads, factories, cities), and the area needed to absorb all fossil fuel carbon emissions generated within the country.
 In other words, the forest Footprint represents the area necessary to regenerate all the timber harvested (hence, depending on harvest rates, this area can be bigger or smaller than the forest area that exists within the country).
-Or, for example, if a country grows cotton for export, the ecological resources required are not included in that country that imports the t-shirts.
+Or, for example, if a country grows cotton for export, the ecological resources required are not included in that country's consumption Footprint; rather, they are included in the consumption Footprint of the country that imports the t-shirts.
 However, these ecological resources are included in the exporting country's primary production Footprint.